List of master's degrees in North America: Cross-Cultural and International Education

-Cross-cultural and international education is defined as the examination of education from diverse perspectives in international, transnational, and global contexts.
-The topics that students address in this program transcend national boundaries.
-This differs from multicultural education which specifically examines issues within a single nation.

-The program connects cultural and international understanding with educational theory and practice through a unique combination of courses from several disciplines at BGSU.
-Students construct the academic basis for their program from select courses in the College of Education and Human Development and other colleges on campus.
-The students then apply this academic foundation to a practical cross-cultural/ international internship experience.
-Current students are participating in a variety of internships in formal and non-formal settings, including international sites in China, South Africa, Vietnam and Belize, and domestically with Indigenous students in Alaska and Mexican migrant populations in Ohio.
-Students complete the MACIE program with a capstone seminar or a master's thesis.

 Cultural Studies

 This master's degree is a one or two year degree that allows students to engage the heterogeneous body of theories and practices associated with cultural studies and critical theory in the critical investigation of culture.

 Cyber Security

 The Master of Information and Cybersecurity (MICS) is an interdisciplinary degree program that examines computer security technologies as well as human factors in information security, including the economic, legal, behavioral, and ethical impacts of the cybersecurity domain.

 A Master of Science in Cyber Security is typically seated within the computer science discipline and is focused on the technical aspects of cybersecurity.

 Other cybersecurity master's degree programs focus on policy and legal aspects of cybersecurity.

 Data Science

-Master in Interdisciplinary Data Science and Master of Information and Data Science (MIDS) are professional graduate degrees in Data Science designed to help meet the need for knowledgeable data scientists who can answer important questions with data-backed insights, by drawing upon computer science, social sciences, statistics, management, and law.
+Master in Interdisciplinary Data Science, the University of Michigan School of Information's Master of Applied Data Science (MADS), and Master of Information and Data Science (MIDS) are professional graduate degrees in Data Science designed to help meet the need for knowledgeable data scientists who can answer important questions with data-backed insights, by drawing upon computer science, social sciences, statistics, management, and law.